 5) Be present: No cell phones, no looking at the time or giving the impression you have to get somewhere soon.
 Your interviewer will want to feel that there is no place else you’d rather be at that moment.
 This is a time to be fully present and immersed in the experience at hand.

-St. Luke's School Admissions Team: Mary Kate DeRienzo, Ginny Bachman, Michael Rupp, and Blake Bueckman.
+St. Luke's School Admissions Team: Mary Kate DeRienzo, Jason Giffen, Michael Rupp, and Blake Bueckman.

 Finding the right private school fit for your family is important.
 Exploring a new school should be exciting and fun.
 If you’re not enjoying the journey, you may not be in the right place.
-If you have any questions—not necessarily about St. Luke’s but about private schools in general—please reach out to us at firstname.lastname@example.org.
-I would love to introduce you to St. Luke’s.
-We have several small group tours coming up.
-If you can make it, please register so we know to expect you.
+If you have any questions—not necessarily about St. Luke’s but about private schools in general—let's set up a time to talk.
+We can arrange a phone call or Zoom meeting.
+We also have on-campus tours available.
+Sign Up Here.

 Leave a comment